worlddevelopment/worlddevelopment/standards.md

 * [Reference at least one real world part in the URI / file name.
 Keep it at the end directly before the ending.](https://github.com/faerietree/universal_prototyping_kit/issues/5)

 * [Use basic KB template for `<part>`.blend](https://github.com/faerietree/universal_prototyping_kit/issues/6)

+###Project internal
+* Group group instances that are linked.
+**=>** Allows exchanging a part by another internal, linked part by redefining which objects are in the group.

+* Prefix 'Assembly' to groups that use parts (as group instances of the group that contains the instance of the linked group).
+**=>** This way checking in which assemblies a part is used in the outliner is just a matter of searching within all prefixed groups for the group name of the part.
+**Tip:** Search for the group name.
+Then scan the 'Assembly'-prefixed matches manually.

+* Keep linked boolean data blocks that are added at times when linking, instancing a group.
+**=>** Allows to easily adapt the hole pattern by making these duplicates real, single user and repositioning, et alia.